 A good bankruptcy attorney can help if you need solutions to save your business.
 Our Lewisville business bankruptcy law firm can inform you of your rights and obligations as a debtor, help you decide what kind of bankruptcy for business is best for you, and let you know which kind of business debts can be discharged.
 A great benefit to having an attorney represent you and your business throughout the bankruptcy process is that you have someone to deal with creditors on your behalf as well as give you peace of mind.

 What Types of Bankruptcies Involve Businesses?
 Lewisville Business Bankruptcy Lawyer Answers

 Chapter 7 for business bankruptcy is an option if you wish to close your company and end your debt by liquidating all or most of your business assets.
 It is the most common type of bankruptcy, and it can help if you want to close your business and cut your losses.
 A court-appointed trustee will oversee the liquidation of your assets and study the claim of every creditor in a Chapter 7 bankruptcy.
 You will be able to keep whatever funds remain.
-If the company lacks sellable assets, then a final report will be written up, drawing the case to a close.
+If the company lacks sellable assets, a final report will be written up, drawing the case to a close.

 Chapter 11 business bankruptcy may be another option if you wish to keep your company open while you reorganize your debt to save the business.
 One upside is that your business can continue operating without the drain of heavy debt payments.
 A good business bankruptcy attorney can reduce your debt, stop lawsuits and allow for better cash flow for your business using Chapter 11 bankruptcy.